Mobile TeleSystems Public Joint Stock Company (MBT): Skating on Thin Ice? We Know the Answer

-Mobile TeleSystems Public Joint Stock Company (NYSE:MBT) went down by -0.71% from its latest closing price compared to the recent 1-year high of $11.00.
-The company’s stock price has collected 2.71% of gains in the last five trading sessions.
+Mobile TeleSystems Public Joint Stock Company (NYSE:MBT) went up by 1.65% from its latest closing price compared to the recent 1-year high of $11.00.
+The company’s stock price has collected 2.38% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that MTS Announces Q3 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.